geekrelief/gdnim/README.md

 The app folder contains the stub godot project.
 You create "components" which are the classes that can reload by running the `./build gencomp your_module_name godot_base_class_name`.
 A nim file will appear in the components folder.
-Generated files are stored in app/_dlls, app/_gdns, app/_tscn.
+Generated files are stored in `app/_dlls`, `app/_gdns`, `app/_tscn`.
 Run the godot editor.
-The watcher.gdns should autoload in the godot project.
+The `watcher.tscn` should autoload in the godot project.

-See the temp_comp example in the components folder.
+See the examples in the `components` folder.

-Use the build script to download the godot source, compile the engine, create godot-nim bindings api, compile the watcher and components, etc.
+See `./build help` for availabled tasks like downloading the godot source, compiling the engine, generating godot-nim bindings api, compiling the watcher and components, etc.

+`./build gd` Launches the godot editor.
+On Windows it spawns a terminal using Terminal.
+On Linux there isn't a general way to support this for all distributions (as far as I know), so modify the task for your needs.

 ## Tips ##
  - If the godot app crashes, or your component gets into a weird state where it